 - Increase your lactic acid threshold and endurance

-- Remove toxins through perspiration and exercise-induced lymphatic drainage
+- Remove toxins through perspiration (sweating) and exercise-induced lymphatic drainage, which increases lymphatic system flow and can help prevent infections and diseases

 - Increase your fast-twitch muscle fibers (strength, speed, and power)